 Tip 3: Play With Color

-If you are shooting your images in RAW, you will most likely notice that the images out of camera are often flat and lack true color perspective.
+If you are shooting your images in RAW, you will most likely notice that the images out of the camera are often flat and lack true color perspective.
 In order to bring back color into your photographs or even adjust your palette based on preference, you will want to use the HSL/Color Panel and Split Toning.

-The HSL/Color Panel allows you to alter the Hue, Saturation and Luminance of these 8 colors within your photographs red, orange, yellow, green, aqua, blue, purple and magenta.
+The HSL/Color Panel allows you to alter the Hue, Saturation, and Luminance of these 8 colors within your photographs red, orange, yellow, green, aqua, blue, purple and magenta.
 Depending on the look you hope to achieve, you can increase or lower these values by dragging your sliders to the left or right.

 In our image, I made changes to each value of color in order to create a specific tonal look.
 In this case, I wanted to have an overall orange/yellow emphasis on the buildings with a bright blue complement of the sky.

 Another way for you to change color in your image is to use the Split Toning values.
 Split Toning allows you to choose a highlight and shadow color from the tone palette and balance accordingly to create your color range.

 The best way to use the Split Toning panel is to adjust the color of your highlight or shadow by clicking the color box next to either word.
 This will show a color box for you to select from and adjust the saturation for each.